 How to Repair Laminate Counter Chips:

 The laminate counter had chipped in many place and I was partly to blame!
-I leaned against the counter and the edge (which had been separating from the MDF) caught on the back pocket of my jeans and when I moved, I took a piece with me.
-I may have done this more than once - my rear end was, apparently, the perfect height for this destruction.
-Luckily Mom kept the pieces, which we glued back with construction adhesive.
+When I still lived at home, I leaned against the counter and the edge (which had been separating from the MDF) caught on the back pocket of my jeans and when I moved, I took a piece with me.
+I may have done this more than once – my rear end was, apparently, the perfect height for this destruction.
+Luckily Mom kept the pieces,which we glued back with construction adhesive.
 For the lost chips, like the one below, I built up the chip with an adhesive putty.

 I kneaded the epoxy together, as per the instructions, and then applied it to the missing area.
 I pressed it into the MDF and smoothed it as best I could.
 Once it was dry, I sanded it and then the repair was hidden beneath the Rust-Oleum product.
-It looks good - but not 100% - because I really should have smoothed it much flatter before it dried.
-I thought I could fix any bumps in sanding but once it dries it's really, really hard.
-So if you try this trick, get it as perfect as possible while it's still mold-able.
-Otherwise, we were all really impressed with what a great quick fix this was.
-And the shimmering new counter coating really does disguise the repair job - it is definitely much better than a huge missing chunk!
+It looks good – but not 100%, because I really should have smoothed it much flatter before it dried.
+I thought I could fix any bumps in sanding but once it dries it’s really, really hard.
+So if you try this trick, get it as perfect as possible while it’s still mold-able.
+Otherwise, we were all really impressed with how easy it was to repair the laminate counters with this product.
+And the shimmering new counter coating really does disguise the repair job – it is definitely much better than a huge missing chunk!

 How to Refinish Laminate Counter Tops: